Finance Digest Feature: Payment Card Security Looking Ahead 2019

 With so much news of big firms failing to protect customer data, it’s no surprise the public is becoming a little wary about which companies they use.
 Following the introduction of the much-hyped GDPR, people are also beginning to understand their rights (and company obligations) when it comes to securing data and customers’ expectations will continue to rise in 2019.

-PCI Pal’s recent investigation into customer attitudes to security revealed that nearly half of those surveyed know they should check a company’s security processes and 22% said they question businesses directly or research how an organisation safeguards consumer data.
+PCI Pal’s recent investigation into customer attitudes to security revealed that nearly half of those surveyed know they should check a company’s security processes and 22% said they question businesses directly or research how an organization safeguards consumer data.

 This scrutiny makes it even more important for businesses to be completely transparent about their data practices, whether taking payments over the phone or online, or collecting data for marketing purposes.